Challenges of Deploying BizTalk Server Solutions

 Azure DevOps and Azure Pipelines

-Microsoft has introduced automated deployment of BizTalk Applications in BizTalk Server 2016 Feature Packs using Azure DevOps (previously called Visual Studio Team Services – VSTS).
-In BizTalk Server 2016 Feature Pack 1, automatic deployment and application lifecycle management (ALM) experience was introduced.
-The automatic deployment process has been improved with the release of BizTalk Server 2016 Feature Pack 2.
-These features were only available on the Enterprise edition of BizTalk Server 2016.
+Microsoft introduced automated deployment for BizTalk applications in BizTalk Server 2016 Feature Packs by integrating with Azure DevOps (formerly Visual Studio Team Services – VSTS).
+With BizTalk Server 2016 Feature Pack 1, Microsoft added automatic deployment capabilities and improved the application lifecycle management (ALM) experience.

 BizTalk Server 2020 brings all these functionalities out-of-the-box across all editions: Enterprise, Standard, Development, or Branch.